Marco Polo House: Demolition

-After a Russian consortium bought the freehold for more than £60m in 2006, QVC decided not to renew its lease when it expired in 2012, citing expansion as the need to move.
+The building was bought by Marcus Cooper Group for around £63m in 2006.
+QVC decided not to renew its lease when it expired in 2012, citing expansion as the need to move.
 The channel looked for an alternative location – including in several cities in the North of England – for its 500 head office staff and studio centre.
-The channel's management ended broadcasting from the studios on 7 June 2012 and moved to 126000 sqft a new studio complex at Chiswick Business Park, in West London.
+Broadcasting from the studios ended on 7 June 2012 and QVC moved to a new 126000 sqft studio complex at Chiswick Business Park, West London.

-Press reports suggested that the architecturally and structurally sound Marco Polo House would be demolished, and replaced with a 12-storey luxury residential development, which was later revealed to be called Vista, designed by Scott Brownrigg.
+Press reports in 2010 suggested that the architecturally and structurally sound Marco Polo House would be demolished, and replaced with a 12-storey luxury residential development, which was later revealed to be called Vista, designed by Scott Brownrigg.
 Marco Polo House's architect Pollard told the Architects' Journal the plan was a move towards a "lower grade of architecture", adding: "Marco was a fun building.
-It was quite an iconic at the time and some people still say it is."
+It was quite iconic at the time and some people still say it is."
 Other critics said it was "Postmodern nonsense".
 The Architects' Journals Merlin Fulcher told London's Evening Standard: "The new scheme looks decent, but it's always a shame to see an iconic structure knocked down, especially one that symbolises Eighties post-modernism so well."

+In August 2013, with planning approval granted for the building's demolition, it was bought for just over £100m by Berkeley Group (who had earlier built the Chelsea Bridge Wharf scheme to its west).

 The building was in a serviceable state and had not reached the end of its life.
-It was used by Crisis At Christmas (as The Gate) to house the homeless over the Christmas 2013 period.
-Although the property was still available to let in December 2013 and classed as "modern TV studios/offices" by estate agent The Lorenz Consultancy, hoardings advertising Berkeley's replacement 'Vista' development were in place in January 2014.
-It is assumed that by this time internal soft-stripping had started.
+It was used by Crisis At Christmas (as The Gate) to house homeless people over the Christmas 2013 period.
+Although the property was still available to let in December 2013 and described as "modern TV studios/offices" by estate agent The Lorenz Consultancy, hoardings advertising Berkeley's replacement 'Vista' development were in place in January 2014.